alluster/aws-cloudfront-s3-example/README.md

 ## AWS CloudFront + S3 deployment example

-This TypeScript boilerplate was deployed using the AWS S3 connected tp AWS ClodFront.
+This TypeScript boilerplate was deployed using the AWS S3 connected tp AWS CloudFront.

 ## Authors